waywardgeek/infnoise/README.md

 The mashing together of noise source data with unbounded modular multiplicationes leads to awesome entropy levels.
 Just how awesome?
 Consider just thermal noise from one resistive summing node (the minus terminal on op-amp in the 2X gain stage).

-The RMS thermal noise generated by a resistor of value R is:

-    Vnoise = sqrt(4*Kb*T*deltaF*R)

-where Kb is Boltzmann's constant 1.3806504×10-23 J/K, T is temperature in Kelvin (about 293 for room temperature), and deltaF is the frequency range of noise being measured.
-We are only interested in noise components that are above the clock frequency, yet low enough to pass through our op-amp.
-If the clock frequency is F, consider the range from F to 10\*F.  If CLK is 100 MHz, the noise in the 100 MHz to 1000 MHz range at room temperature generated by a 5K Ohm resistor at a high impedence summing node is about 0.27mV.
-Even if the op-amp rolls off with a 1st order pole right at 100MHz (very unlikely if we're operating at a 100MHz clock), over 27uV of RMS noise should still get through.
-Once latched into the sample-and-hold on the output of the op-amp, this voltage is simply part of our signal A, and gets multiplied by 2X no more than 12 times before causing changes the output.

 How correlated are successive samples?
 How badly does this impact our output?
 It turns out that high correlation is OK.
 What we want is high resolution contribution of noise